A Beginner’s Guide to Japanese Pencils

 One of the very first Japanese pencils I got my hands on was this pre-WWII Top Brand, pictured above.
 Because it wasn’t produced by one of the Big Three brands, it was a very exciting and mysterious find for me.
 And although it isn’t JIS certified, it is definitely a keeper.

 Maybe you will experience a similar thrill when you buy your very first vintage Japanese pencil.
 Or maybe you’re looking to enhance your collection with some new and interesting specimens.
-Either way, I’ve got you covered with 70 different vintage Japanese pencils for sale.
+Either way, I’ve got you covered with dozens of vintage Japanese pencils for sale.
 Plus, don’t miss out on my new collection of stickers to celebrate Japanese pencil month!

 Recent PostsSee all